-The brain is a fascinating organ, and even with the amazing medical advances that we have made in recent years we still do not fully understand the brain’s capabilities.
-One thing we do understand, however, is the brain’s importance: if an individual’s brain ceases to function, that person’s natural life is over (the term often used is “brain dead”).
-Similarly, a brain that does not function as optimally as it should can cause the individual a considerable amount of hardship.
+The brain is a fascinating organ, and even with the remarkable medical advances that we have made in recent years, we still do not fully understand the brain’s capabilities.
+However, we do understand the brain’s importance: if an individual’s brain ceases to function, that person’s natural life is over (the term often used is “brain dead”).
+Similarly, a brain that does not function as optimally as it should cause the individual considerable hardship.

-Injuries to the head are a serious matter as traumatic brain injuries (often abbreviated as simply TBI(s)) can result.
-A TBI that is not promptly diagnosed and treated can result in serious and lifelong impairments to the victim.
-Even when a TBI is properly diagnosed in a timely manner, some of the damage may be irreparable and require the TBI victim to have medical or other assistance for the rest of his or her life.
+Injuries to the head are a serious matter as traumatic brain injuries (TBIs) can result.
+A TBI that is not promptly diagnosed and treated can result in severe and lifelong impairments to the victim.
+Even when a TBI is properly diagnosed immediately, some of the damage may be irreparable and require the TBI victim to have medical or other assistance for the rest of their life.

-It is important to know and recognize the signs of a traumatic brain injury so that you know when you need to seek immediate medical attention.
-Ideally, any time you suffer a blow to the head you should be evaluated by a medical professional – even if you feel okay or do not notice any immediate symptoms.
-However, you should seek emergency care if you or a loved one demonstrate any of the following signs or symptoms following a blow to the head or other head injury:
+It is essential to know and recognize the signs of a traumatic brain injury to know when you need to seek immediate medical attention.
+Ideally, any time you suffer a blow to the head, you should be evaluated by a medical professional – even if you feel okay or do not notice any immediate symptoms.
+However, you should seek emergency care if you or a loved one demonstrate any of the following signs or symptoms following a blow to the head or other head injuries:

-In addition to these symptoms, more serious TBIs can also result in:
+In addition to these symptoms, more severe TBIs can also result in: